 I had a little helper who painted several of the ornaments, and her four year old fingers crafted some of the best ones on our little tree.
 Aren’t the memories made while creating with others some of your fondest?
 They are for me!

 For the wood rounds, feel free to use stencils or draw free hand.
 I printed out a reindeer and a few snowflakes and traced them onto the rounds as my guide.
 As a sealer on a few of them I painted on DecoArt Galaxy Glitter and loved the dimension it gave them.

-Once you’ve applied all the coats, painted all the colors, and glittered everything that needs glittered, you can stand back and admire your work, and then those Christmas ornaments on the tree.
+Once you’ve applied all the coats, painted all the colors, and glittered everything that needs glittered, you can stand back and admire your work, and then hang them on the tree.
 They would also work great as a garland!
 I really wanted to show off these ornament beauties, so I cemented a small willow tree limb into a pot and used this “naked tree” to show off the ornaments in all their glory.

 Isn’t that just dreamy?
 They all complement each other so well!
 The woodsy browns and the metallic shine are a pair made in heaven.